anthonysalvato3/anthonysalvato3.github.io/_posts/2025-01-19-glucose-measurements-and-why-they-matter.markdown

+---
+layout: single
+title: "Glucose Measurements and Why They Matter"
+date: "2025-01-19"
+permalink: "/glucose-measurements-and-why-they-matter/"
+excerpt: "These tests can reveal a lot more than you think."
+header:
+  teaser: "/assets/images/blood-sugar.png"
+---

 Getting my annual blood tests is usually a disappointment because the standard panel—typically including tests like a basic metabolic panel or lipid profile—is sadly lacking for disease prevention, especially for conditions avoidable with healthy lifestyle behaviors.
 I like to request additional tests, either through my doctor or by ordering them online, and blood glucose measurements are the ones I’m most interested in.
 Here’s an overview of the important measurements, including their strengths and limitations.
 But first:

 #### What Even Is Glucose?

-Glucose is a monosaccharide, the simplest form of carbohydrate, which cannot be broken down into smaller carbohydrate units.
+Glucose is a [monosaccharide](https://en.wikipedia.org/wiki/Monosaccharide), the simplest form of carbohydrate, which cannot be broken down into smaller carbohydrate units.
 It serves as the body’s primary carbohydrate-based energy source.
 More complex carbohydrates are digested into glucose, while other monosaccharides, such as fructose and galactose, are converted into glucose through metabolic pathways.
 Understanding glucose is essential because it plays a critical role in energy metabolism and is a key marker in blood tests for assessing metabolic health.

 #### How Blood Glucose is Modulated

-Blood glucose stability is critical because both excessively high and low levels can lead to health problems.
+Blood glucose stability is important because both excessively high and low levels can lead to health problems.
 After eating, blood glucose rises, prompting the pancreas to secrete [insulin](https://en.wikipedia.org/wiki/Insulin), a hormone that facilitates the movement of glucose from the blood into cells for energy.
-During fasting or when on a low-carbohydrate diet, the liver helps regulate blood glucose by increasing gluconeogenesis—a process that generates glucose from proteins and other non-carbohydrate sources.
+During fasting or when on a low-carbohydrate diet, the liver helps increase blood glucose by increasing [gluconeogenesis](https://en.wikipedia.org/wiki/Gluconeogenesis)—a process that generates glucose from proteins and other non-carbohydrate sources.
 This dynamic balance between insulin secretion and gluconeogenesis ensures relatively stable blood glucose levels across varying dietary patterns.
 It’s important to understand that glucose tests do not measure sugar intake directly.
-Instead, they assess the body’s ability to regulate glucose levels, offering valuable insights into metabolic health and potential dysfunction.
+Instead, they assess the body’s ability to regulate glucose levels.

 #### From Health to Disease